8 Reasons Why Your Wound Won’t Heal

 - Gently wash the area with mild soap and water.

 - Keep the wound moist to prevent scabbing, which prolongs healing.
 The AAD suggests petroleum jelly.

 - Keep the wound bandaged and clean every day.
 As long as the wound stays clean, you do not need antibacterial ointments.

 - Follow any orders from your doctor, especially if you have stitches.

 When to Get Help

 In nearly all of these scenarios, you will want to seek your doctor’s advice.
-You should know that normal wound-healing can take up to 3 weeks, but you shouldn’t wait much longer than that to see your doctor.
+You should know that normal wound healing can take up to 3 weeks, but you shouldn’t wait for much longer than that to see your doctor.
 If a wound has not healed after a month, it’s time to seek professional help.

 Through the amazing process of wound-healing, your body has the ability to close a mild scrape or cut on its own.
 However, this process can be hampered for a variety of reasons.
 For instance, a scabbed wound may take longer to heal.
 In most cases, though, you will need to talk about your situation with your doctor.
 Protecting your body’s defense system is the best way to stop deeper problems before they get started.